sparsh0602/WEBSITE__CODE/README.md

 ## OVERVIEW
 *The purpose of the project is to develop a responsive application that can host multiple games.</br>
-*Consisting of 4 classical games from the childhodd of 90s kids:</br>
+*Consisting of 4 classical games from the childhood of 90s kids:</br>
                                                                 1)SNAKE</br>
                                                                 2)TIC-TAC-TOE</br>
                                                                 3)DINOSAUR MANIA</r>